amyasnikov/validity/docs/quickstart.md

 )
 ```

-* Create Config Serializer to translate device configuration into JSON and then bind this serializer to created devices.
+* Create Config Serializer to translate device configuration into JSON and then bind this serializer to created devices (e.g. via device type).

 ```python
 template = '''